A Survey on Deep Learning based Time Series Analysis with Frequency Transformation: Conclusion

 \section{Conclusion}

-In this paper, we provide a comprehensive survey on neural time series analysis with Fourier transform.
-We organize the reviewed methods from four perspectives, including characteristics, usage paradigms, network design, application, and highlight future research directions.
-To the best of our knowledge, this paper is the first work to comprehensively and systematically review neural time series analysis with Fourier transform, which would greatly benefit the time series community.
-We also provide a collection of source lists to benefit the community, which is available at \url{https://github.com/BIT-Yi/time_series_frequency}.
+In this paper, we present a comprehensive survey on deep learning based time series analysis methods that leverage frequency transformation.
+We organize the reviewed methods from the perspectives of incorporation approaches, neural network design, and application domains, and we summarize the advantages and limitations of frequency transformation for time series analysis.
+To the best of our knowledge, this is the first systematic and in-depth review focused specifically on neural time series analysis with frequency transformation, aiming to provide valuable insights for the research community.
+To support further exploration, we also provide a curated repository of related resources, available at \url{https://github.com/aikunyi/time_series_frequency}.

+\begin{acks} This project is funded by the State Grid Corporation of China headquarters science and technology project "Research on the optimization technology and platform of the company's natural monopoly business and competitive business operation based on social information" (Project No. 52180025000C-194-ZN). \end{acks}